foundry-rs/foundry/crates/config/README.md

 Some exceptions to the above are [explicitly ignored](https://github.com/foundry-rs/foundry/blob/10440422e63aae660104e079dfccd5b0ae5fd720/config/src/lib.rs#L1539-L15522) due to security concerns.

 Environment variables take precedence over values in `foundry.toml`.
-Values are parsed as loose form of TOML syntax.
+Values are parsed as a loose form of TOML syntax.
 Consider the following examples: